iBug/iBug-source/_posts/2022/2022-11-27-recover-minecraft-world.md

 ## Reading the world file

-Google-ing for `minecraft region site:github.com` leads me to Fenixin/Minecraft-Region-Fixer, of which an included [nbt library](https://github.com/Fenixin/Minecraft-Region-Fixer/tree/master/nbt) seems promising.
+Google-ing for `minecraft region site:github.com` leads me to Fenixin/Minecraft-Region-Fixer, of which an included [NBT library](https://github.com/Fenixin/Minecraft-Region-Fixer/tree/master/nbt) seems promising.
 I grab this repository and take the `nbt` directory out, throwing away everything else.

 The `region.py` file provides a `RegionFile` class that can be used to access region files, so I start playing with it:

 ```console?lang=python&prompt=>>>%20
 >>> import nbt